AI and the freedom of… Muße?

 So the name with which we name the places of education, and even education, means Muße.
 School does not mean “school” but: Muße.Josef Pieper: Muße und Kult

-In his book Pieper shows how we lost our Muße, how the concept experienced a gradual decline over the centuries.
+In his book Pieper shows how we lost our ability to act leisurely, how the concept of Muße experienced a gradual decline over the centuries.
 For example, our modern word school still goes back to the Latin term “schola”, which itself means nothing but Muße.
 But do we regard school as a place of doing something else but working?
 I don’t think so.
 In our societty, the concept can no longer prevail over the ubiquitous concept of work.

-When we go way back to the Greek philosophers of the classical age, this was quite different: they separated the liberal arts from the practical arts (artes liberales and artes mechanicae (serviles)), whereby the liberal arts were dependent on Muße.
-Because Muße is the simple beholding of things (simplex intuitus), the listening to their essence.
+When we go way back to the Greek philosophers of the classical age this was quite different: they separated the liberal arts from the practical arts (artes liberales and artes mechanicae (serviles)), whereby the liberal arts were literally dependent on Muße.
+Muße is not just “doing nothing”.
+It is the simple beholding of things (simplex intuitus), the listening to their essence.
 It stands in contrast to reason or the power of discursive thinking.
-Therefore, Muße creates conditions in which knowledge and imagination, and ideas can come into being.
+Therefore, Muße creates conditions in which knowledge and imagination and ideas can come into being.
 But while the Middle Ages could still could make some sense of the term, the Enlightenment began to critically question its purely “spiritual” aspects.

 “In Kant’s opinion, therefore, human recognition is essentially realized in the acts of examining, linking, comparing, distinguishing, abstracting, concluding, proving – of pure forms and ways of intellectual effort.”
 And further: “…that man distrusts everything that is effortless; that he is willing to have as his property with a clear conscience only that which he has attained in painful labor”.
 Simply beholding something, as an essential aspect of the design and creative process, is worthless because it requires no effort.